barryclark/jekyll-now/_posts/2020-02-27-Payments-Intro-Part3.md

 In a crypto world, what would even be the role of banks?
 Would they be only providing KYC and simply be custodians of wallet holder personal information?
 Would they be one of the [m-of-n custodians][57] in a [multisig][58] government crypto-currency wallet?
 Would they be the trusted [node operators][59] and [notaries][60] in a Corda-like network?
 Would they only offer [custodian services][61], essentially only hold some private keys in their vaults?
+How can they justify their importance as lenders when current [DeFi][82] systems are operating through great volatility and with a tiny fraction of operating costs?

+What about payment processors

-Whatever the end state of the world
-I cannot see how banks will not shrink to a tiny fraction of their current size and importance In a fully crypto world maintaining alternative channels <sup>[15](#footnote_15)</sup> and being [systemically important][62] is beyond pointless
+Whatever the end state of the world seems almost certain that the current [shrinking trajectory][81] of retail banks will only accelerate to a tiny fraction of their current size and importance In a fully crypto world maintaining alternative channels <sup>[15](#footnote_15)</sup> and being [systemically important][62] is beyond pointless

-The evolution of the global payment systems will probably be an [extinction event][63] for the majority of the current financial system What will remain after, will be [hardly reminiscent][64] of what was there before
+The upcoming evolution of the global payment systems will probably be an [extinction event][63] for the majority of the current financial system What will remain after, will be [hardly reminiscent][64] of what was there before